metro-sign/dc-metro/README.md

-Forked from metro-sign to allow multiple stations and implement a "walking distance" modifier to ignore trains you cannot get to in time.
-Requires CircuitPython 7.
-Follow below instructions but replace CircuitPython version 6 with version 7.
-Libraries must also be replaced with version 7 libraries, included in my lib.zip.

-Additionally, includes support for Metro Hero API, which is arguably more accurate, and includes trains that are farther away.
-Also added support for off hours so the display turns off automatically on a schedule.

 # Washington DC Metro Train Sign
 This project contains the source code to create your own Washington DC Metro sign.
 It was written using CircuitPython targeting the [Adafruit Matrix Portal](https://www.adafruit.com/product/4745) and is optimized for 64x32 RGB LED matrices.